tagnja/blog/source/draft/_spring-framework/Spring源码分析：IoC.md

     this.customizeBeanFactory(beanFactory);
     // 3. load bean definitions
     this.loadBeanDefinitions(beanFactory);
-    synchronized(this.beanFactoryMonitor) {
+    // 4. assign this new BeanFactory instance to the AbstractRefreshableApplicationContext's field beanFactory synchronized(this.beanFactoryMonitor) {
-        // 4. assign this new BeanFactory instance to the AbstractRefreshableApplicationContext's filed beanFactory this.beanFactory = beanFactory;
+        this.beanFactory = beanFactory;
     }
     //...